-Students will be required to provide food for practical cookery each week.
+The provision of cookery ingredients will be a combination of school and parents/carers.
+The teacher will specifically identify at the start of the unit which cookery ingredients parents/carers are to provide.
 Most food products will be taken home; however, some may be eaten at school.
 This is dependent on the nature of the task.
+Parents/Carers will need to supply all ingredients for their cookery exams.